pushkar100/simfluxy/README.md

 4. How does it handle concurrent async dispatches?

 Simfluxy will handle the dispatches in the order they are received.
-Async dispatches are received in the order that they are triggered, adhering to the race-condition.
+Async dispatches are received in the order that the promises to `wait()` are resolved, adhering to the race-condition.

 We can even have async dispatches within other async dispatches (`wait()` inside `wait()`).
 Again, the race condition applies here as well